Academic Writing Task 1

 The USA won the highest number of gold medals with a total of 46 because they have the best athletes and training programs.

 DON’T give your opinion or reasons/explanations for the information in the diagram.
 Task 1 is an objective report and not an essay.
-State the facts only.
+State the facts only and study the data carefully.
+Your score in task achievement will depend on how often you include irrelevant information and/or report innacurate data.

 Band 5: recounts details mechanically